How to start a podcast in 11 easy steps

 Your brand loyalty gets stronger

 Making a podcast helps you build a better connection with an audience and a community of fans.
 Podcast subscribers not only wait for new episode releases but also get eager to support your mission and brand.
-Around 54% of podcast listeners tend to purchase from a brand after hearing its ads or hearing it mentioned on a podcast.
+Podcasters are the most trusted media personalities among US consumers, with 64% of listeners actively seeking out podcasters and making time for their content.

 Monetization opportunities are huge

 Podcasts present good opportunities for ad placements with different options for monetization — sponsored ads, paid partnerships, or upselling premium content.
-It’s an untapped but promising area for advertisers, as the audiences are extremely loyal and have high paying potential — an average of a $250,000 annual household income per listener.
+It’s an untapped but promising area for advertisers, as the audiences are extremely loyal and have high paying potential.

 • To generate additional traffic and leads to your existing website